Greek restaurant: Koutoukia

-Koutoukia are an underground restaurant common in Greece.
+A koutouki (plural: koutoukia) is a small, traditional taverna, usually underground.

 Mezedopoleío

 Meze restaurants are known as mezedopoleío (singular) or mezedopoleía (plural) and serve appetizers known as meze or orektiko (plural mezedes/orektika) to complement beverages.
 Some meze restaurants do not offer a menu and serve whatever has been prepared that day.
 Meze restaurants are common in Greece, especially Psiri, Athens, and are regarded as the most expensive Greek Restaurant.

 Ouzerí

 Establishments known as ouzerí are a type of café that serve drinks such as ouzo or tsipouro.
 They are similar to mezedopoleio restaurants and also provide similar food and service.
 A tsipourádiko is a "local variant of an ouzerí."

 Taverna

 Tavernas, originating in Greece, are typically medium-sized restaurants with affordable pricing that serve a variety of Greek dishes, foods, and beverages.
 Locations with outdoor seating are popular during the summer season.

 By country

 Greece

 In many Greek restaurants, it is not considered impolite for guests to enter the kitchen to see what is cooked before ordering; however, this is not typical in fine dining and hotel restaurants.
 After visiting the kitchen, a waiter will be notified of guests' choices.
 Table service is usually relaxed and laid-back and patrons may need to flag down or wait for staff to order and request items.
 Wine is commonly consumed during lunch and dinner.